pestphp/docs/arch-testing.md

     ->ignoring('App\Providers');
 ```

-In certain cases, certain components may not be regarded as "dependencies" as they are part of the system just like regular PHP code.
-To customize the definition of "native" code and exclude it during testing, you can specify what to ignore.
-For example, if you want to exclude Laravel as a dependency, you can use the `arch()` method inside the `beforeEach()` function to disregard any code within the "Illuminate" namespace.
+In some cases, certain components may not be regarded as "dependencies" as they are part of the native PHP library.
+To customize the definition of "native" code and exclude it during testing, Pest allows you to specify what to ignore.

+For example, if you do not want to consider Laravel a "dependency", you can use the `arch()` method inside the `beforeEach()` function to disregard any code within the "Illuminate" namespace.
 This approach allows you to focus only on the actual dependencies of your application.

 ```php
 // tests/Pest.php